 Aquaculture facilities often treat one of several cages at a time and often have repeated treatments of the whole farm.
-This can result in several releases of $H_2O_2$ a day and several days in a row.
+This can result in several releases of H_2O_2 a day and several days in a row.
 Fagereng (2016) found a trend of increasing concentrations in the environment after such repeated treatments.
-In addition, both field studies revealed leakages of $H_2O_2$ during treatments (Fagereng 2016; Andersen & Hagen 2016).
+In addition, both field studies revealed leakages of H_2O_2 during treatments (Fagereng 2016; Andersen & Hagen 2016).
 This reveals that organisms in the surrounding environment can be exposed for a substantial amount of time.
-Especially macroalgae species in IMTA facilities can potentially be exposed both during and after sea lice treatments, in addition to an increasing concentration as treatments are repeated.
+Especially macroalgae species in IMTA facilities can potentially be exposed both during and after treatments in addition to an increasing concentration as the sea lice treatments are repeated.